This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 - The insert was designed to be the correct size to fit into the slots on the card corners.

-- Set the dial to cardstock or custom if using a thicker material such as True Brushed Paper.
+- Set the dial to cardstock or custom if using a thicker material.

 - This design will also score the card, making it easier to fold it.
-The program will prompt you to add the scoring stylus.
-Do this by opening Clamp A and putting the stylus in until you hear a click.
-Then close Clamp A.
+Follow the prompts to add your scoring stylus.

 - Load the mat when prompted and press the Cricut button to start cutting.
 Unload and change the mats when prompted.